How to use periodicals for New York Dutch genealogy research

 Isaac Newton once famously remarked, “If I have seen further it is by standing on the shoulders of Giants.”

 This is a worthy concept for genealogists to take to heart.
-There is certainly no need to repeat work that has already been done, but even more to the point, we should all be using the work of past genealogists to set us on the path to further discovery.
+There is certainly no need to repeat work that has already been done, but even more to the point - we can use the work of past genealogists to set us on the path to entirely new discoveries.

-We may find articles that have been written specifically on the families or individuals of interest, but consulting the work in The Record will also provide excellent commentary not found elsewhere, as well as solutions to typical genealogical problems found in New York Dutch research.
+We may find articles that have been written specifically on the families or individuals of interest, but consulting the work in The Record has additional benefits - the authors provide excellent commentary not found elsewhere, as well as solutions to typical genealogical problems found in New York Dutch research.

 These articles often provide: